oddbird/oddleventy/content/quickstart.md

   and provide context for your decisions.
   There is never only one valid solution, but a conversation often helps strengthen the final product.
-- We rely heavily on [Trello][trello]
-  for managing our process across a remote team.
+- We rely heavily on [GitHub Projects][github projects] for managing our process across a remote team.
-  You can look in Trello
-  to find what user stories are available or assigned to you, what the priorities are, and what others are working on.
+  You can look in GitHub Projects to find what user stories are available or assigned to you, what the priorities are, and what others are working on.
-  Keep Trello up-to-date as you work, so that others can see the status of a story, and any relevant conversations and decisions that have been made about its implementation.
+  Keep GitHub Projects up-to-date as you work, so that others can see the status of a story, and any relevant conversations and decisions that have been made about its implementation.